chefs cutting vegetables on cutting board

 • Clearly Labeled: With the date of storage to ensure food freshness and aid First In, First Out (FIFO) procedure.

 • Durable and Safe: Made from materials that are suitable for food storage.
-Containers must be cleaned and sanitized after use.
+Containers must be cleaned, sanitized and disinfected after use.
 Single-use packaging should not be reused.

 7. Cleaning Supplies